DustinVanPraet/SQLShowcase/SQL Portfolio/QA Testing with SQL/Stored Procedures/Alternating UPDATE.md

 			        FROM pulltab_tickets
 			  )

-WHILE @cnt < @numberOfCycles * 2 -- Change to the number of times you want turns to be repeated.
+WHILE @cnt < @numberOfCycles * 2 -- Controls the number of times you want turns to be repeated.

 	BEGIN
 		UPDATE	pulltab_tickets